Crash of a Piper PA-31-310 Navajo B in Grand Manan

 Circumstances:

 En route to Yarmouth with a load of hydraulic oil, the crew encountered poor weather conditions with light rain, visibility up to 5 miles and clouds down to 500 feet.
-In unknown circumstances, the twin engine aircraft crashed in a wooded area located 6 km northeast of Caledonia.
-The aircraft was destroyed and all three crew members were killed.
+For unknown reasons, the twin engine airplane went out of control and crashed in a wooded area located 6 km northeast of Caledonia.
+The airplane was destroyed and all three crew members were killed.

 Crew (34th OTU):